ProfessorBrownBear/AI_ApplicationDevelopment/Node.js code base to deliver a vertical.md

-# provide a working Node.js code base to deliver an interesting vertical
+# Node.js code base to deliver an interactive AI Tutor

 Here is a working Node.js codebase for a generative AI application in the education vertical: a **Personalized AI Tutor**.